tgherzog/nfl/README.md

 a tool to scrape game scores for a given year from
 <https://www.pro-football-reference.com>.
 At the moment there
-is no facility to update team information so this must be maintainaned manually.
+is no facility to update team information so this must be maintained manually.
 I'm not sure what happens to the current schedule if the `update` tool is run mid-way through the season, but I can fix that next year ;)